 Experienced instructors are focused on providing you with the tools you need to pass the new Qualifying Examination, which is the first step toward becoming a DRI Certified Business Continuity Professional (CBCP), Associate Business Continuity Professional (ABCP), Master Business Continuity Professional (MBCP), Certified Functional Continuity Professional (CFCP), or Certified Business Continuity Vendor (CBCV).

 Cost: $1,550.00 CDN plus GST and includes the Qualifying Examination.
 The course includes morning/afternoon breaks.
-Unless specifically noted per event, the course traditionally runs 8:30 AM -5:00 PM.
-Day 3, Qualifying Examination day 8:30 AM – 12:00 PM.
+Unless specifically noted per event, the course traditionally runs 8:30 AM -5:00 PM over 2 days.
+The Qualifying Examination is written online following the course.

 < BACK TO TOP >